quangler/notes/Year 2/Sem 2/SECR2100 - Enterprise Network Security/8 - Authentication Part 1.md

 ### Tokens
 A token is an authentication factor that is typically a physical or logical entity that the user must possess to access their account or resource.
-- physical tokens display a series of numbers that changes ever 30 to 90 seconds
+- physical tokens display a series of numbers that changes every 30 to 90 seconds
-- software tokens still provide two-factory authentication but do not require the user to have a physical device on hand
+- software tokens still provide two-factor authentication but do not require the user to have a physical device on hand

 ### Account and Password Expiration
 - an account expiration / password expiration feature allows admins to specify a period of time for which a password or an account will be active